 "Your word is a lamp to my feet and a light to my path."
 Psalm 119:105

 We work to ensure that our ethos underpins all we do in school, primarily through planning, resourcing and leading worship.
 In our worship we learn about our Christian stories and reflect on a theme which connects to our lives.
-In the Secondary school this is with the whole school on Tuesdays and Thursdays and in our family groups on the other days in the week.
+At the Secondary site this is with the whole school on Monday and in our year groups / family groups on the other days in the week.
+On the other days of the week all pupils have the opportunity to worship and read Bible passages.
 In the Primary we meet every day to join in Collective Worship.
 Our worship throughout the school includes times of silence, singing and celebrations of school life.
+We have a half termly theme which links to key Christian Values and our Trinity characteristics and we also have weekly competitions based on the current theme at both the primary and secondary site.
 Worship is planned and led by many in our Trinity family, including students, staff and visitors from our local churches.
-Daily Worship in school rehearses positive relationships and themes in worship highlight this, for example ‘angels week’ focusses staff and students on how we can be more angelic to each other.
+Daily Worship at both sites rehearses positive relationships and themes in worship highlight this, for example ‘angels week’ focusses staff and students on how we can be more angelic to each other.

-We are confident in our identity as a Church of England School but we are also inclusive.
+We are confident in our identity as a Church of England School but we are also inclusive and have a multi-faith prayer room which our pupils actively use.
 We welcome engagement with our diverse community who are encouraged to share their stories of life, faith and belief.

 If you wish to contact our chaplain directly please do email Ms Alder on the following email: